 External factors influencing circadian function have been shown repeatedly to upset mental balance.
 Though it may sound a bit like a sci-fi movie plot, scientists from the National Institute of Mental Health published two new studies in Translational Psychiatry and Molecular Psychiatry in which they observed associations between bipolar mood cycling and the shifting phase of the moon.

-Researchers from Oxford University studying diurnal rhythms have tapped into wearable tech in order to investigate desynchronization of biological rhythms in sufferers of severe mental illnesses like bipolar disorder and borderline personality disorder.
+Researchers from Oxford University studying diurnal rhythms have tapped into wearable tech in order to investigate the desynchronization of biological rhythms in sufferers of severe mental illnesses like bipolar disorder and borderline personality disorder.
 In two separate studies, which were published in Scientific Reports and Translational Psychiatry, the team reported that patients with bipolar disorder and borderline personality disorder showed a marked desynchronization of regular diurnal rhythms and cardiac function when compared to a healthy control group.
 According to their data, there is a clear association between variability in diurnal function, heart rate and negative or irritable moods.
-Though the direction of effect is still an unknown, the data seems to support sleep regulation as a method of mood stabilization, at least for bipolar patients.
+Though the direction of effect is still unknown, the data seems to support sleep regulation as a method of mood stabilization, at least for bipolar patients.

 A 2016 study published in the journal Biological Psychiatry linked changes to specific neurotransmitters with these circadian abnormalities experienced by patients diagnosed with bipolar disorder and schizophrenia.
 The team of researchers from McLean Hospital found that in bipolar patients there is a significant drop in the neuronal expression of somatostatin in the amygdala during the early morning, which the scientists say correlates to the severity of anxiety or depression symptoms experienced by the sufferer.
 As other researchers have suggested, the team believes resetting the circadian rhythms of such problem areas may prove to be key in future treatments.